When is the event?

 There are also many other accommodation options available, ranging from budget hostels, YHA to serviced apartments and lodges.

-Do most participants stay the Friday night and the Saturday night?
+Do most participants stay the Friday night and Saturday night?

-Yes, most participants tend to stay Friday 20th and Saturday 21st March at Thredbo Village but you are free to stay one night and at alternative accommodation.
+Yes, most participants tend to stay Friday and Saturday at Thredbo Village.

 Is there a social/networking gathering taking place before the event?